Fire and rescue services

 Terrorism and civil unrest have severely disrupted air travel and other means of leaving the country.

 Most international flights have been suspended.
-Commercial flights to and from Yemen have operated out of Aden, Seiyun (Hadhramaut) and Sana'a to different destinations in the region.
+Limited commercial flights to and from Yemen have operated out of Aden, Seiyun (Hadhramaut) and Sana'a to different destinations in the region.
 Flights may be disrupted at any time with little notice.

 You may not be able to get enough food, water or medical care.